IdeoGuardian/IdeoGuardian.github.io/README.md

 2. **Creative Commons License**
    This work is also licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

-## 📢 Stay Tuned
+## 📢 Contact

-Something is emerging.
+For more information about the IdeoGuardian framework or potential applications, please contact the project lead.